-Please complete an enrolment form and return it to the nursery along with £25 administration fee to register your interest in a place in the Forest Kindergarten.
-We will then confirm whether FRUK can offer childcare for the sessions required.
-Upon receiving confirmation, settling in sessions will be arranged and all about me and registration forms will need to be completed before the child’s place can be confirmed at the Kindergarten.
-If there is no availability for your desired sessions you may request to go on our waiting list.
+Please complete an enquiry form and return it to us via e-mail along with a £25 administration fee to register your interest in a place in the Forest Kindergarten.
+We will then confirm whether FRUK can offer childcare for the days required.
+Upon receiving confirmation, start date for settling in sessions and all about me forms are completed.
+All registration information will need to be completed before the child’s place can be confirmed at the Kindergarten.
+If there is no availability for your desired days and start date you may request to go on our waiting list.

 How long is the waiting list for the Forest Kindergarten?

 Our waiting lists operate on a first-come, first-served basis with places allocated depending on the children who are leaving and the days requested and available.
 There is a £25 administration fee to join the FRUK waiting list.
 This fee is to secure a place on the waiting list only, which is non refundable.
 To join the waiting list please email email@example.com